 return to top

-Due to the passage of House Bill 592, we now have new State Senate and State Representative Districts as follows:
+Due to the passage of House Bill 592, our State Senate and State Representative Districts are as follows:

 State Senate District - after 2012 Redistricting

 - District 21: Durham, Lee, Madbury, Newfields, Newington, Newmarket, and Portsmouth

 State Representative Districts - after 2012 Redistricting = 7 total representatives